w3c/wai-curricula/content/content-author/data-tables.md

 * explain how assistive technologies associate data cells with their corresponding header cells
 * describe data cells as those which contain information of a specific type of data
-* provide clear and succinct information in each  data cel
+* provide clear and succinct information in each data cell
 * employ accessible tools that produce appropriate markup for table data cells, including the cell scope

 #### Teaching Ideas for Topic